 Knowing how to properly set the gain on each channel of your mixing console can go a long way in ensuring an optimal live or studio mix for your band.
-The gain knob, also referred to in some instances as the trim knob, is the first point of amplification and entry into your mixer.
+This knob, also referred to in some instances as the trim knob, is the first point of amplification and entry into your mixer.
 The term “trim” is also used, because it relates the high gain of the microphone pre-amp and the knob’s trimming back this gain.
-The purpose of the gain knob is to control the input volume of any instrument or microphone that you have plugged into that channel of the mixer or console.
+The purpose of the knob is to control the input volume of any instrument or microphone that you have plugged into that channel of the mixer or console.

-Note: On some smaller mixers and power amp combo mixers the gain knob is replaced by a gain button that may be labeled “-20dB” or “mic gain”.
-This button’s function is the same as a gain knob.
+Note: On some smaller mixers and power amp combo mixers the gain knob is replaced by a button that may be labeled “-20dB” or “mic gain”.
+This button’s function is the same as a knob.
 You don’t have to use this button if you are using a microphone as long as you are getting enough volume without it.
 Your microphone may be louder like in the case of a wireless microphone the output of the unit may be much higher than a simple wired microphone.

 A microphone’s output is usually very low compared to a keyboard or guitar, so changes to the gain setting will be required when using different instruments or devices.
-The first goal when setting the gain knob is to bring all inputs up to a common level.
+The first goal when setting the knob is to bring all inputs up to a common level.
 This level is often set at 0dB on the meter.
 If you don’t have a channel meter indicating a 0dB level or solo meters, you can use the channel’s signal and clip indicator to set the level.
 This is more of a studio method and can run into problems in live settings.
 Live shows have few redoes.
 This method brings the level up to just flashing the clip indicator and then backs it off to no clipping, and then a little lower.
 Clipping will result in a harsh distorted sound, and may lead to speaker damage, so it should be avoided.
 If you have to use the clip method, watch the clip indicator often, so you can back it off more if you see clipping later in the show.

 The 0dB gain setting method: